 Change Colors of Maps in Tableau

-Until now you saw the Maps with default colours but, you have an option to change the default colours.
-To do so, click the drop-down menu beside the SUM(Population Total) colour legend or right-click on the Color bar.
+Until now, you saw the Maps with default colors, but you have an option to change the default colors.
+To do so, click the drop-down menu beside the SUM(Population Total) color legend or right-click on the Color bar.

 Both of them will open the below-shown context menu.
 From that, please select the Edit Colors… option

-Selecting the Edit Colors… option will open the following window.
-Click the drop-down arrow under the Palette and select the colour as per your requirement.
-For now, we are selecting Gold-Purple Diverging.
-Remember, by clicking the Advanced button you can specify the Start Point, End Point, and Center as well.
+Once you choose the Edit Colors… option, the following window will open.
+Click the drop-down arrow under the Palette and select the color as per your specification.
+For now, we are choosing Gold-Purple Diverging.
+Remember, by clicking the Advanced button, and you can specify the Start Point, End Point, and Center as well.

-Now you can see the Map with Gold-Purple Diverging colour schema
+Now you can see the Map with Gold-Purple Diverging color schema.